Skip to contents

 confounds

 A matrix of confounding variables.
 Observations in row, variables in column.
 If NULL, no confounding variables are used.
+Note if a vector is provided, it will be converted to a column matrix.

 thresh_method, thresh_level